logo

 Types of Counseling Careers and Salary Information

 Though there are many similarities between all types of counseling, the focus of each type of counselor is distinct.
 Some counselors specialize in school counseling, providing mental health, academic, and/or career counseling to school-aged children.
 Others specialize in mental health counseling for adults, which can be general or specialized, such as in addictions counseling or behavioral counseling.
-Another major area of practice is marriage and family therapy, helping married couples and larger family units adopt healthy dynamics and methods of communication.
-Nationwide, jobs growth for each of the five major divisions of counseling (educational, guidance, school, and vocational counselors; marriage and family therapists; mental health counselors; rehabilitation counselors; and substance abuse counselors) is expected to be faster than the national average for all occupations, ranging from 8.4% for educational, guidance, school, and vocational counselors at the lower end to 22.5% for substance abuse, behavioral disorder, and mental health counselors at the high end through 2028.6
+Another major area of practice is marriage and family therapy, helping couples and families adopt healthy dynamics and methods of communication.

-While most of the different types of counseling fall into one of the major categories outlined by the Bureau of Labor Statistics (BLS), there are also sub-specialties within these areas, such as gambling counselors as an addiction specialty, career counseling as a specialty within school counseling, and grief counseling as a specialty within mental health counseling.
-To help you learn about the major responsibilities of each category of counseling and the differences between them, we provide an overview of each specialty below the following table, which outlines the different degrees commonly required for counseling licensure as well as job outlook and counselor salary information.
+Within the five major types of counseling, there are also sub-specialties.
+Addiction counselors can further specialize in gambling addiction, school counselors can further specialize in career counseling, and mental health counselors can further specialize in grief counseling.
+To help you learn about the major responsibilities of each category of counseling and the differences between them, we provide an overview of each specialty below.
+Additionally, the following table outlines the degrees commonly required for counseling licensure as well as job outlook and counselor salary information.

 OccupationDegree RequiredUS Number Employed7Avg.
-Annual Job Openings7Avg.
+Annual Job Openings6,7Avg.
 Annual Salary7,8Top-Paying Industry8Industry with Highest

 Employment7,8